rinigus/pure-maps/routers/README.md

 ## API

-To implement a router you need to write a JSON metadata file, a Python file that implements the `route` function and one or two QML files.
+To implement a router you need to write a JSON metadata file, a Python file that implements the `route` function and one QML file.
 The `route` function should given two points return a dictionary of route properties with keys `x`, `y`, `locations`, `location_indexes`, `maneuvers`, `mode` and `language`, example below.
 The location points (2 or more) are given as an argument in the